-J-Term courses are taught by renowned scholars, writers, artists, journalists, and policy analysts as well as distinguished professors from NYUNY and NYUAD.
-Another distinctive feature of January Term is the pre-professional courses taught by faculty from NYU's professional schools.
+January Term courses are taught by renowned scholars, writers, artists, journalists, and policy analysts as well as distinguished professors from NYUNY and NYUAD.
+January Term also features pre-professional courses taught by faculty from NYU's professional schools.